 Research Capability Funding (RCF)

-To enable the continuance of research within the NHS the research arm of the Department of Health, the National Institute for Health Research (NIHR), funds a number of research programmes and initiatives to ensure that patients and the public benefit from the most up-to-date and cost effective health interventions and treatments.
+To enable the continuance of research within the NHS the research arm of the Department of Health, the National Institute for Health and Care Research (NIHR), funds a number of research programmes and initiatives to ensure that patients and the public benefit from the most up-to-date and cost effective health interventions and treatments.
 One such programme is Research Capability Funding (RCF) which is financial support provided by the NIHR to NHS organisations to enable them to maintain and develop research capacity.
 The aim is a quality-driven fund that allows for local discretion and management of people to support and develop patient and people driven research.

 Further advice